by Kelley York

 God, he hated that name.

 Whether he wanted to or not, Archer forced himself to watch Brody crawl into bed.
 Watched him slip in and out of consciousness.
 Watched him toss and turn.
-What did him in before the actual effects of the drugs in his system was the way he vomited and proceeded to choke on it, and Archer forced himself to watch that, too.
+What did Brody in before the actual effects of the drugs in his system was the way he vomited and proceeded to choke on it, and Archer forced himself to watch that, too.

 He was taking a life.
 The least he could do was suffer through witnessing it.

 Soon Brody was gone, and Archer tried not to feel nauseous.

 The apartment was silent.
 Not the sort of silence when one was home alone, but the smothering silence that followed death.
 An all-encompassing, heavy feeling.
 Human instincts, maybe.
 The little warning bells in the back of his head quietly whispering run away because death meant danger.

 But Archer didn’t leave.
 Not until he checked for—and didn’t find—a pulse.
 He could take his time sneaking out of the apartment building.
 It would be days or weeks before the neighbors complained about the smell and kicked in the door.
 No one would even mourn his passing.
 Maybe some would say they saw it coming.
 Just another suicide.
 How tragic.

 Sunday, September 7th

 Vivian called in the dead of night to say, “Archer, Brody’s dead.”